decentraland/catalyst/docs/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-- You can try running `yarn run lint:check` for style verification and `yarn run lint:check` for a best-effort fix of any style errors.
+- You can try running `yarn run lint:check` for style verification and `yarn run lint:fix` for a best-effort fix of any style errors.
 - Follow as best as possible the current code architecture, but don't hesitate to propose a change if you see a place for improvement.

 ## License